Turning Struggles Into Stories

 Something you can no longer ignore:

-In someone like Cam Dotson’s path, the move toward structure didn’t come from preference—it came from reaching a point where operating without it created too much friction to sustain.
+In someone like Cam Dotson’s path, the move toward structure didn’t come from preference.
+It came from reaching a point where operating without structure created too much friction to sustain long-term.

 The shift wasn’t optional.